Marketable Securities Examples

 Current Price = 24851875

-So Solving the above equation will get the current price of the United States Treasury Bill and it is 24,851,875.
+So Solving the above equation will get the current price of the United States Treasury Bill, which is 24,851,875.

 Conclusion

-Cash and Marketable Securities are the liquid assets of companies, and effective cash and Marketable Securities management are very important for the companies.
-Many companies invest in marketable securities because it is a Substitute for hard Cash, Repayment of short term liabilities, Regulatory requirements, these features, and advantages of marketable securities make them popular.
-Holding Marketable Securities for a company is totally depends on the solvency and financial condition of a company.
-There are some limitations to Marketable Securities like low returns, default risk, and inflation risk associated with marketable securities.
+Cash and Marketable Securities are companies' liquid assets, and sufficient cash and Marketable Securities management are very important for the companies.
+Many companies invest in marketable securities because it is a Substitute for hard Cash, Repayment of short-term liabilities, and Regulatory requirements.
+These features and advantages of marketable securities make them popular.
+Holding Marketable Securities for a company depends on the solvency and financial condition of a company.
+Marketable Securities have some limitations, like low returns, default risk, and inflation risk associated with marketable securities.
 In short Marketable Securities is an investment option for the organization to earn returns on existing cash while maintaining cash flow due to high liquidity.

 Recommended Articles

 This has been a guide to Marketable Securities Examples.
-Here we provide the list of top examples of marketable securities along with calculation and explanation.
+Here we provide the list of top examples of marketable securities along with calculations and explanations.
 You may learn more about accounting from the following articles –